oblac/jodd-site/doc/email.md

 # Sending and Receiving Emails ![email](/gfx/email-tool.png "Email")

-Sending emails in Java should be easier. *Jodd* provides several classes for sending emails in an easier way.
+Sending emails in Java should be easier. *Jodd* provides some nice classes for sending emails in an easier, practical way.

 ## E-mail definition